 Subject Areas: Criminology, Law

 Abigail is a Lecturer in Criminology and specialises in the study of imprisonment.
-Abigail teaches on modules across the undergraduate Law and Criminology courses at UCLan, and is also part of the Lancashire Law School employability team.
+Abigail teaches on modules across the undergraduate Law and Criminology courses at UCLan, and is also part of the School of Law and Social Science employability team.
 Abigail is currently completing a PhD at the University of Sheffield, which explores ‘lived citizenship’ for men imprisoned in England and the Republic of Ireland.

 Abigail is a Lecturer in Criminology and teaches on a range of modules across the Law and Criminology undergraduate programmes.
 Before joining UCLan, in August 2018, Abigail taught on the LLB programmes at the University of Sheffield and the University of Portsmouth.